fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

 For example, if some code at some point in the middle, in another dependency or in a *path operation*, made a database transaction "rollback" or create any other error, you will receive the exception in your dependency.

-So, you can look for that specific dependency with `except SomeException`.
+So, you can look for that specific exception inside the dependency with `except SomeException`.

-The same way, you can use `finally` to make sure the exit steps are executed, no matter if there was an exception or not.
+In the same way, you can use `finally` to make sure the exit steps are executed, no matter if there was an exception or not.

 ```Python hl_lines="3 5"
 {!./src/dependencies/tutorial007.py!}